iiab/iiab/scripts/diagnostics_features.md

-#### Objective ####
+## Objective
-* Creates a tgz which includes  user's name, date, operating system in title.
-Creates tgz less than 1MB.
-Can be read by vi without untaring.Gathers the following:
+* Creates a flat file which can be uploaded to pastebinit.
+Gathers the following:

-1. iiab.ini
+1. /etc/iiab/iiab.ini
-2. iiab.env
+2. /etc/iiab/iiab.env
-3. ip addr
+3. Output of /sbin/ip addr command
-4. ifconfig
+4. Output of /sbin/ifconfig command
-5. brctl show
+5. Output of /sbin/brctl show
 6. /etc/resolv.conf
-7. netstat -rn (routing table)
+7. Output of /bin/netstat -rn (routing table)
-8. netstat -natp (which services have which ports)
+8. Output from /bin/netstat -natp (which services have which ports)
-9. iiab-install.log
+9. /opt/iiab/iiab-install.log
-10. iiab-debug.log
+10. /opt/iiab/iiab-debug.log
-11. iiab-network.log
+11. /opt/iiab-network.log
-12. all ansible variables
+12. all ansible facts

 contents of following directories: